-- Contain the wastes - Manage leachate production by controlling the ingress of water into the waste - Prevent uncontrolled escape of landfill gas and odours or the entry of air into the wastes - Accommodate environmental control measures such as gas vents, etc. - Provide physical separation between waste and humans, animals and plants.
+- Contain the wastes - Manage leachate production by controlling the ingress of water into the waste - Prevent uncontrolled escape of landfill gas and odours or the entry of air into the wastes - Provide protection for the wastes - Accommodate environmental control measures such as gas vents, etc. - Provide physical separation between waste and humans, animals and plants.